langfuse/langfuse-docs/pages/docs/integrations/sdk/python.md

 - [View as notebook on GitHub](https://github.com/langfuse/langfuse-docs/blob/main/src/ipynb/langfuse_docs_sdk_python.ipynb)
 - [Open as notebook in Google Colab](http://colab.research.google.com/github/langfuse/langfuse-docs/blob/main/src/ipynb/langfuse_docs_sdk_python.ipynb)

-This section explains, how you can report LLM data to Langfuse while owning the APIs to your infrastructure such as LLM providers or databases.
+This is a Python SDK used to send LLM data to Langfuse in a convenient way.
+It uses a worker Thread and an internal queue to manage requests to the Langfuse backend asynchronously.
+Hence, the SDK does not impact your latencies and also does not impcat your customers in case of exceptions.

 Using langchain?
 Use the [langchain integration](https://langfuse.com/docs/langchain)

-## 1. Initializing the client
+## 1. Installation

 The Langfuse SDKs are hosted on the pypi index.